The entire book appears at this link with chapters added after appearing online:

 It’s a post office too far.
 Normal protocol might include

-Re-positioning for a better angle.
+re-positioning for a better angle.
 But nah.
-Not worth
+Not worth the aggravation.

-Wham, bam, Sammy comes bouncing out of the federal
+Wham, bam, Sam the sham comes bouncing out of the federal

 building like an Energizer bunny.
 Tyger gets a far shot.